 German Village, the internationally recognized historic district just blocks from downtown Columbus, Ohio, has much to offer your group.
-The 233-acre district offers a glimpse of how a working-class neighborhood developed and grew in the early nineteenth century and how the passion of a small group drove the twentieth century rehabilitation efforts.
+The 233-acre district provides a glimpse of how a working-class neighborhood developed and grew in the early 19th century and how the passion of a small group of urban pioneers drove 20th century rehabilitation efforts.

-The guided group tours conducted by the German Village Society provide the most comprehensive overview of the history and restoration of German Village.
-Volunteer tour guides trained to explain the history, humor, and humanity of the community will lead your group through the brick streets of the area.
-All tours begin at the German Village Meeting Haus, 588 South Third Street, with an award-winning video, which offers an excellent historical overview of German Village.
-Each member of your group will receive a Visitor Map/Guide of the area, which highlights area shops and restaurants.
+The guided group tours conducted by the German Village Society provide the most comprehensive overview of the history and renewal of German Village.
+Volunteer tour guides trained to interpret both historic and modern aspects of German Village – the influential people, the architectural elements, and the personal stories of the community will lead your group through the charming brick streets and alleyways of the Village.
+All tours begin at the German Village Meeting Haus, 588 S. Third St., with an award-winning video, which offers an excellent historical overview of German Village.
+Each member of your group will receive a Visitor Map/Guide of the area, highlighting area attractions, shops and restaurants.

 SMALL GROUPS, FAMILIES: Smaller groups may like to purchase our $10 commemorative walking tour guide of the Village, available at the Meeting Haus, or you can find free versions of the walking tour guide by using your smart phone to visit germanvaillage.com (click “Stroll”) or by picking up a free Columbus Art Walk map for the Village in our Visitors Center.